Introduction

 Write things down

-We all have heard this so many times that it has become a cliche.
-But it has become cliche precisely because this is such good advice that it is worth repeating.
+We all have heard this so many times that it has become a cliché.
+But it has become cliché precisely because this is such good advice that it is worth repeating.
 And it is worth repeating because it is true.

-Writing things down makes us much more likely to remember them and it makes them way more real.
+Writing things down makes us much more likely to remember them, and it makes them way more real.
 Not to mention that writing things down preserves the information for later use.

 Plan your day

-Consider scheduling Topic-based meetings
+Consider scheduling Topic-based meetings.

 Avoid Multitasking

-Multitasking may have become the new norm and we may have to live with it but it is best avoided in favour of Focus-time.
+Multitasking may have become the new norm, and we may have to live with it, but it is best avoided in favour of focus time.

-Multitasking leads to low quality and a similar, if not slower velocity than when working on tasks one at a time.
+Multitasking leads to low quality and a similar, if not slower, velocity than when working on tasks one at a time.

 Delegate or ask for help